 This does, in fact, reflect a national trend.
 Goat meat production is ramping up in the United States.
 The number of goats slaughtered has doubled every 10 years for the past three decades, according to the USDA.
 We’re closing in on 1 million meat goats a year — and still growing, despite the economic downturn.

-It’s no surprise, given that goat is the world’s most-consumed meat: almost 70 percent of the red meat eaten globally.
-Its cultural caveats are few, as it can be kosher and halal as well.
+It’s no surprise.
+Goat meat’s cultural caveats are few, as it can be kosher and halal as well.

 Nutrition-wise, goat meat is a wonder.
 A similarly sized serving has a third fewer calories than beef, a quarter fewer than chicken and much less fat: up to two-thirds less than a similar portion of pork and lamb; less than half as much as chicken.